-Tennessee Riverkeeper monitors polluters and their pollution permits, responds to citizen complaints, and utilizes other methods to further protect the Tennessee River and its tributaries.
-When the organization discovers illegal pollution, we will seek enforcement of environmental laws.
+Tennessee Riverkeeper monitors polluters and their pollution permits, responds to citizen complaints, and utilizes other methods to further protect the Tennessee and Cumberland Rivers and their tributaries.
+When the organization discovers illegal pollution, we seek enforcement of environmental laws.

 I see an America whose rivers and valleys and lakes hills and streams and plains the mountains over our land and nature’s wealth deep under the earth are protected as the rightful heritage of all the people. – Franklin D. Roosevelt

-The mission of Tennessee Riverkeeper is to protect the Tennessee River and its tributaries by enforcing environmental laws and educating the public.
-The communities of the Tennessee Valley are all interconnected neighbors upstream and downstream and everyone needs clean water, whether you’re black or white, rich or poor, Republican or Democrat.
+The mission of Tennessee Riverkeeper is to protect the Tennessee and Cumberland Rivers and their tributaries by enforcing environmental laws and educating the public.
+The communities of the Cumberland and Tennessee Valleys are all interconnected neighbors upstream and downstream and everyone needs clean water, whether you’re black or white, rich or poor, Republican or Democrat.
 We advocate for the watershed to ensure that future generations will inherit safe, clean water in their communities.